[This is a talk in Changemaker Gear Up Training Series (GUTS)*]

 HLTH1010 Course Hours:

-Upon complete attendance of the workshop, participants may attain a maximum of 1 hour in "Wellness & Personal Enrichment Events" in the "Activities" module.
+Upon complete attendance of the talk, participants may attain a maximum of 1 hours in "Wellness & Personal Enrichment Events" in the "Activities" module.